Contractor License Requirements in West Virginia

 How to Verify a Contractor's License in West Virginia

-1. Visit the West Virginia Division of Labor - Contractor Licensing Board license lookup tool.
+Visit the West Virginia Division of Labor - Contractor Licensing Board website to verify any contractor's license before hiring.

 Reciprocity Agreements